 8. Reproductive system deals with the study of male and female reproductive organs.

 9. Excretory system deals with the study of organs for the excretion of waste products.
 Other systems are the lymphatic system and endocrine system.

 In all, there are 11 systems in the body.

 Remedial Biology Practicals

-- Introduction to experiments in biology a) Study of Microscope b) Section cutting techniques c) Mounting and staining d) Permanent slide preparation 2.
+- Experiments in biology a) Study of Microscope b) Section cutting techniques c) Mounting and staining d) Permanent slide preparation 2.
 Study of cell and its inclusions 3.
 Study of Stem, Root, Leaf, seed, fruit, flower and their modifications 4.
 Detailed study of frog by using computer models 5.
 Microscopic study and identification of tissues pertinent to Stem, Root Leaf, seed, fruit and flower 6.
 Identification of bones 7.
 Determination of blood group 8.
 Determination of blood pressure 9.
 Determination of tidal volume